Estimating functional parameters for understanding the impact of weather and government interventions on COVID-19 outbreak: Introduction

 \section{Introduction}

 As the coronavirus disease 2019 (COVID-19) has already had profound effects on public health and the economy worldwide, how to use statistical approaches to model and understand the spread of COVID-19 to inform and educate the public about the virus transmission and develop effective strategies for addressing this challenge has become crucial.
-In particular, the understanding of how the potential environmental factors, such as weather and government interventions, affect the virus transmissibility is important yet unclear.
+In particular, the understanding of how government interventions and environmental factors, such as temperature and humidity, affect the virus transmissibility is important yet unclear.
 Moreover, an effective strategy to mitigate the outbreak based on the weather conditions is in extreme need for policymakers yet little attention has been paid to the interaction effect between weather and government interventions.
 For instance, a natural question for policymakers is ``Should the government implement more restrictions to mitigate the pandemic as the weather gets colder?''

-There has been many studies on the impact of weather and government interventions since the COVID-19 outbreak but remain some challenges.
-To name a few, \cite{yu2020impact,xu2020modest,carson2020covid} find it evident that the weather temperature is somehow associated with the COVID-19 spread, while \cite{jamil2020no,gupta2020estimating} find no significant associations. \cite{cowling2020impact,haug2020ranking,haldar2020effect,flaxman2020estimating} investigate the impacts of government interventions on COVID-19 spread and most of the studies show that government interventions are associated with reduced transmission of COVID-19.
-However, most of work focus on individual effects of weather and government interventions, which may lead to misleading results due to potential collinearity issues \citep{wilson2020weather}, and these methods cannot be directly extended to multiple factors due to model complications.
-Besides, the interaction effects between weather and government interventions are not available if their effects are estimated separately.
+Since the COVID-19 outbreak, many studies have investigated the impact of weather and government interventions, but some challenges remain. \cite{yu2020impact,xu2020modest,carson2020covid} find some evidence that the weather may be associated with the COVID-19 spread, while \cite{jamil2020no,gupta2020estimating} find no significant associations.
+Most of the studies on the impacts of government interventions on COVID-19 spread show that government interventions are associated with reduced COVID-19 transmission; e.g., \cite{cowling2020impact,haug2020ranking,haldar2020effect,flaxman2020estimating}.
+However, most of this work focuses on individual effects of weather and government interventions, which may lead to misleading results due to potential collinearity issues \citep{wilson2020weather}.
+For example, cold weather may increase the risk of disease overall, leading governments to impose travel restrictions.
+Further, interaction effects between weather and government interventions variables cannot be estimated if the effects in these two sets of variables are estimated separately.
+Moreover, most of the existing work study the impact \textit{without} accounting for the presence of the persons who are asymptomatic but can nevertheless infect others, which is a distinguishing feature of COVID-19 in comparison with previous viral diseases.